Allium Unifolium

 Planting Instructions

 Plant in full sun or light shade and well-drained soil.
 Sandy soil is ideal.
-Allium leaves begin to yellow by the time the flowers open.
-You can disguise the foliage by planting large alliums behind or among bushy perennials or shrubs, and small alliums among low-growing perennials.
-The flower heads of Globemaster and Christophii remain attractive for a time even after the color drains away.
+Allium leaves will yellow by the time the flowers open.
+You can disguise the foliage by planting large alliums among bushy perennials or shrubs, and small alliums among low-growing perennials.
+The flower heads of large-headed alliums remain attractive even after the color fades.
 They can be left in the garden or cut and dried for use in indoor arrangements.
+Species alliums (e.g., siculum, moly) may self-sow.

 Depth of Planting Hole | 3 inches |